Bank of America - Is It the Right Bank for You?

 Expansion, acquisitions, and branch openings quickly followed.
-Giannini's tiny bank grew to a powerhouse which backed everything from Disney's production of to the early start-up of Hewlett-Packard.
+Giannini's tiny bank grew into a powerhouse which backed everything from Disney's production to the early start-up of Hewlett-Packard.

 The 21st century saw Bank of America rise and fall in public opinion through the rapid acquisition of Merrill Lynch, NationsBank, and other financial institutions.